tinymce/tinymce-docs/migration-from-froala.md

 ### Additional Information on Drop-down Buttons

-For information on creating Drop-down buttons, see: [Types of toolbar buttons: Menu button]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/#menubutton).
+For information on creating drop-down buttons, see: [Types of toolbar buttons: Menu button]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/#menubutton).